 Skip to content

-Multi-Agent Orchestration: Lessons from Running 31 Repos with AI
+Multi-Agent Orchestration: Lessons from Running AI Agents Across Dozens of Production Repos

 February 12, 2026·7 min read